bboud/hydro-ml/README.md

 The goal of this project is to replace the need for classical hydrodynamic simulation of Quark-Gluon Plasma by converting initial state baryon distributions into final state net proton rapidity distributions using machine learning.

-This project focuses on using a Deep Convolutional Generative Adversarial Netork(DCGAN) to perform this operation.
+This project focuses on using a Deep Convolutional Generative Adversarial Network(DCGAN) to perform this operation.
 Modifications of this model will be performed in the future.

 ### Prerequisites
 Requirements for the software and other tools to build, test and push